wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.14.56 =
+* Improved session check for the option to Install Brute-Force Protection and added an error message on failure.
+* Improved support for Multisite by only allowing Network Admins access to the Anti-Malware menu.

 = 4.14.55 =
 * Added link to view a simple scan history on the Quarantine page.